mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Tutorial
 ========

-:Author: Pietro Berkes and Tiziano Zito
+:Author: Pietro Berkes, Tiziano Zito and Niko Wilbert
 :Homepage: http://mdp-toolkit.sourceforge.net
 :Copyright: This document has been placed in the public domain.
-:Version: 2.2
+:Version: 2.3

 .. raw:: html

-   This document is also available as <a href="http://prdownloads.sourceforge.net/mdp-toolkit/MDP2_2_tutorial.pdf?download">pdf file</a> (260 KB).
+   This document is also available as <a href="http://prdownloads.sourceforge.net/mdp-toolkit/MDP2_3_tutorial.pdf?download">pdf file</a> (260 KB).

 This is a guide to basic and some more advanced features of the MDP library.
 Besides the present tutorial, you can learn